National Slavery and Human Trafficking Prevention Month

 View the following resources to find tools to help you build awareness and serve victims of crime—

-Stalking Awareness Special Feature, a compilation of research and resources from the National Criminal Justice Reference Service.
+- Stalking Awareness Special Feature, a compilation of research and resources from the Office of Justice Programs.

 Tax identity theft happens when someone uses your Social Security number to claim your tax refund.
 To help raise awareness, the Federal Trade Commission leads the nation in commemorating Tax Identity Theft Awareness Week, which will be held February 3–7, 2020.